 Together, let’s say “STOP” bombing civilians.

-Handicap International is launching a grassroots campaign to “Stop Bombing Civilians” – a common practice in present-day conflicts in Syria, Iraq, Yemen and other countries.
+Humanity & Inclusion launched a grassroots campaign to “Stop Bombing Civilians” – a common practice in present-day conflicts in Syria, Iraq, Yemen and other countries.
 Ninety-two percent of people killed and injured by the use of explosive weapons in populated areas are civilians.

 Used on a massive scale in urban areas during recent armed conflicts, explosive weapons have killed and maimed thousands of civilians in countries including Syria, Yemen and Palestine.
 These weapons cause severe suffering and injuries, including amputations, disabilities and psychological traumas.
 They destroy homes, schools, hospitals … After a conflict, weapons that did not explode on impact constitute not only a danger for the security of the populations but also an obstacle to the reconstruction of the country.
 They thus plunge people into terrible poverty.